Peach Pie Bars

 Peach pie bars!
 For those of us who love the idea of peach pie but don’t want to spend an hour in the kitchen making said pie.
 Easy, fuss-free, and handheld.

-For my friends who are daunted by the task of rolling dough and making pie, but still want a yummy, produce heavy dessert.
+For my friends who are daunted by the task of rolling dough and making pie, but still want a yummy, produce-heavy dessert.
 These are for you.

 Why I love this recipe

-A tender oat and pecan crust bursting with fresh, juicy peaches.
+A tender oat and butter crust bursting with fresh, juicy peaches.
 I can’t get enough of peaches this time of year; that perfect moment when you bite into one and the juices can’t help but roll down your chin and your arm.

 We go peach picking at least once a summer, and these peach pie bars are always on the list of what to make afterwards, along with my vegan peach cobbler and easy peach crisp.
-These peach pie bars are delicious because the peaches are delicious, you know?
-Making them with un-ripe peaches or out-of-season peaches changes the bar entirely.

 When you need a napkin (or a bath) after eating your peaches, it’s time to make these bars.